oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 };
 ```

-**NOTE**: Make sure to replace the placeholder values with your actual Okta credentials.
+> **NOTE**: Make sure to replace the placeholder values with your actual Okta credentials from the previous section.

 ## Set up MinIO object storage